gcharlson25/Multimodal-Cobot-Control-System/README.md

 ## Known Limitations

-- The object detection model is trained on a limited set of screw types/viewpoints; detection can be less stable on unfamiliar screws or extreme viewing angles.
+- The machine learning object detection model is trained on a limited set of screw types/viewpoints; detection can be less stable on unfamiliar screws or extreme viewing angles.
 - Depth-sensor accuracy degrades on reflective/specular surfaces (a known limitation of stereo depth cameras) — Z-axis alignment mitigates this by using the robot's own encoder position instead of depth for the final correction.
 - Per-move safety caps bound individual commands but not yet cumulative drift across a long sequence of small legal moves (a full Cartesian workspace-boundary check is a planned improvement).
 - Chaining vision-guided alignment directly into the fastening motion is supported, but its reliability is currently bounded by an empirically-derived (rather than fully hand-eye calibrated) camera-to-tool offset.